 Total revenues generated by any particular product affect the total available bonus pool for the analysts and portfolio managers associated with that product.
 The discretionary bonus assessment is conducted annually.
 In the case of John Hancock Disciplined Value Fund, product investment performance is based on the fund's 1-, 3-, and 5-year performance compared to its market benchmark, the Russell 1000 Value Index, and compared to its consultant peer group for large cap value.
-In the case of John Hancock Disciplined Value Mid Cap Fund, product investment performance is based on the fund's 1-, 3-, and 5-year performance compared to its market benchmark, the Russell 1000 Value Index, and compared to its fund's 1-, 3-, and 5-year performance compared to its market benchmark, Russell Midcap Value Index and a consultant peer group for midcap value.
+In the case of John Hancock Disciplined Value Mid Cap Fund, product investment performance is based on the fund's 1-, 3-, and 5-year performance compared to its market benchmark, Russell Midcap Value Index and a consultant peer group for midcap value.
 Returns are evaluated on a pre-tax basis.
 Returns are evaluated on a pre-tax basis.